Cytlan/openbgi/Technical.md

 Maximum size allowed is 0x1000000.
 Any attempt to allocate more (in total or in a single go) will crash the VM.

-Takes 1 argument:
+Inputs:
-1 - Size
+   * 1 - Size

+Outputs:

 #### 0x71 - free